ethanbonsall/comp423-course-notes/docs/tutorials/rust-setup.md

 #### The devcontainer.json file defines the configuration for your development environment.
 Here, we're specifying the following:

 - name: A descriptive name for your dev container.
-- image: The Docker image to use, in this case, the latest version of a Python environment.
+- image: The Docker image to use, in this case, the latest version of a Rust environment.
 Microsoft maintains a collection of base images for many programming language environments, but you can also create your own!
-- customizations: Adds useful configurations to VS Code, like installing the Python extension.
+- customizations: Adds useful configurations to VS Code, like installing the Rust extension.
 When you search for VSCode extensions on the marketplace, you will find the string identifier of each extension in its sidebar.
 Adding extensions here ensures other developers on your project have them installed in their dev containers automatically.
 - postCreateCommand: A command to run after the container is created.
 In our case, it will use pip to install the dependencies listed in requirements.txt.

 ```